aragon/aragon-wiki/docs/jobs/openings/office-manager.md

+# Office Manager opening at Aragon One

 We are looking for an Office Manager to help us maintain our head quarters, and supervise and organize office services.
 The ideal candidate must not only be someone highly efficient, fast-thinker and problem-solver but also eager to learn and adapt to fast-moving environments.

 ### Responsibilities